Manual NVR course series and certification program

 The Manual NVR curriculum integrates techniques, perspectives, and practices from structural integration, osteopathy, and clinical massage.
 In this six-course series you will learn to improve structural and functional balance by implementing techniques and strategies for working with tension in the artery network, fascial restriction of peripheral and cranial nerves, dural restrictions in the spinal column and head, and neural and vascular tension affecting the viscera.
 After the Intro course, the next four courses each have a regional focus, and the final course is a capstone that brings together all you have learned.

 Introduction to Manual NVR for Structural and Functional Balance can stand alone or prepare you for the advanced study offered in the next five courses of the Manual NVR curriculum.
-The techniques and lessons selected for this course will help you improve left-right and front-back balance throughout the body, rather than in just one body region.
+The techniques and the approach you learn in this course will help you improve left-right and front-to-back balance throughout the body rather than focusing on functional balance within one body region.
 This lays the foundation for understanding how to work effectively with the nerves and vessels that weave through the fascial layers.
-For this optional but highly recommended introductory course, we will lean into the practices and perspectives of a structural integrator, and you will begin to work with osteopathic subtlety and precision.
+For this optional but highly recommended introductory course, we will lean into the practices and perspectives used by structural integrators, and you will begin to work with osteopathic subtlety and precision.

-Manual NVR Part 4: Upper Extremities revisits the territory of upper thorax, neck, and shoulder girdle as we add details for the arms, hands, and viscera.
-(Throughout Parts 3 and 4, we will build your assessment skills and consider whole body patterns.)
+Manual NVR Part 4: Upper Extremities revisits the territory of the upper thorax, neck, and shoulder girdle as we add details for the arms, hands, and viscera.

-Manual NVR Part 5: Assessment and Strategy Practicum is a clinic-style class where we bring outside models to receive full sessions.
+Manual NVR Part 5: Assessment and Strategy Practicum is a clinic-style class where we bring in outside models to receive full sessions.
 Our focus will be on assessment, strategy, and the flow of each session.
 We will consider client goals and concerns, client history, what you see, and what you learn through palpation and movement pretests.
-There will be opportunity to review techniques from previous classes as the need arises during each session.
+There will be opportunity to review and refine techniques taught in previous classes as the need arises during each session.
 You will form your session strategies under Kier’s guidance with the collaborative support of your classmates, and you will experience "four-handed work."

 Movement-Based NVR home study courses, small group mentoring, and certification program